You have got a blog, and it is making you money. It’s a dream come true, right?

-- It becomes (or has a potential to become) insanely popular – The main attraction of your blog.
+- It becomes (or has the potential to become) insanely popular – Your blog’s main attraction.

 - It has a low bounce rate and high click-through rate in terms of affiliate links and product sales.

-It is your purpose what will help you find this page(s) on your blog.
-The above 3 characteristics, however, will work has a foundation and any page should at least show 2 of them.
+It is your purpose that will help you find this page(s) on your blog.
+The above 3 characteristics, however, will work as a foundation, and any page should at least show 2 of them.

-So, now that you know what a profitable would look and perform like, its time for you to find out those pages but, how do you do that?
+Now that you know what a profitable would look and perform like, it’s time for you to find out those pages, but how do you do that?

 Let’s get started.

 1. Using Google Analytics “Signups” Conversion Goal

 [su_box title=”Note” box_color=”#5721ff”]This method will only work if you’ve set up the goal conversions in Google Analytics to track your email signups. [/su_box]

 Actually, the inspiration to write this post came from Google Analytics.
 It showed me some of the top landing pages in the insights tab and indicated these pages were performing low on two conversion goals I had set up.